 Organic Agriculture Certification Thailand (ACT) is an independent certification body established in 1995 at the initiative of sustainable agriculture advocates led by the Alternative Agriculture Network (AAN), NGOs, academics, consumer organizations, media representatives, and eco-friendly shops.
 In 1999, ACT completed its first organic standards and began offering certification and inspection services.
 It gained legal status with the registration of the Foundation of Organic Agriculture Certification Thailand in 2001.
 In 2017, all ACT certification activities were transferred to ACT Organic Company Limited, an officially registered business formed to handle the growth of its services.

 We have attained accreditation and recognition as a certification body under the following programs and regulations:

-1. IFOAM accreditation from the International Organic Accreditation Service (IOAS) since 2001.
+1) IFOAM Accreditation Program from International Organic Accreditation Service (IOAS) since 2001

-2. THAILAND: Thai organic agriculture accrediation by the National Bureau of Agriculture Commodity and Food Standards (AFCS) in 2005
+2) Thailand’s National Bureau of Agricultural Commodity and Food Standards (AFCS) since 2005

 3) ISO/IEC 17065 IOAS since 2016, and its predecessor, ISO Guide 65, from 2005 to 2016, from IOAS

 4) Canadian Organic Regime (COR) from the Canadian Food Inspection Agency (CFIA) since 2009

 5) EU’s Regulation (EC) No. 1235/2008 (Article 10) since 2011

 [su_box title=”Check out ACT on the lists of certification bodies recognized by IOAS, EU (page 87) and CFIA